FREE SHIPPING on orders of $85 or more

 Prior to the invention of the printing press in the last hundred years, documents were basically unique.
 Names were written according to sound, and often appeared differently each time they were recorded.
 Spelling variations of the name Kilcrease include Gilchrist, Gilchristson, Ghilchriston, Gillchrist, Gillcrest, Gilcrist and many more.

 This web page shows only a small excerpt of our Kilcrease research.
-Another 177 words (13 lines of text) covering the years 1057 and 1296 are included under the topic Early Kilcrease History in all our PDF Extended History products.
+Another 177 words (13 lines of text) covering the years 1057 and 1296 are included under the topic Early Kilcrease History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Kilcrease Notables in all our PDF Extended History products.
+More information is included under the topic Early Kilcrease Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Kilcrease family moved to Ireland, but this topic is not covered in this excerpt.
-Another 105 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 105 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 The Kilcrease Family Crest was acquired from the Houseofnames.com archives.
 The Kilcrease Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.